 How to evaluate an adult dog

 When evaluating an older dog as a pet, ask about the dog’s history.
 Does the rescue group or shelter know why it is available?
 Ask how the dog’s temperament and obedience training have been evaluated and if any additional training has been given since the dog was taken in.

 Old dogs can be taught new tricks!
 A standard well-dog veterinary exam should have been performed before you take the dog home.
 You should ask to have your own vet check the dog out before finalizing the adoption as well.

 Most rescues will be spayed or neutered prior to placement, so check to see if this surgery has already been performed.

 Learn more about your new dog with an Embark Dog DNA kit.
 Find out what your dog’s DNA says about ancestry, breed and health conditions–with just a simple cheek swab!
-Use our referral link to save $40 with code FROZEN40
+Use our referral link to save up to 40% with code BESTDOG

 Dog buyers are evaluated, too!

 You should expect a serious interview regarding the environment and activities you will provide for the dog to evaluate if your home will be a good match given what they know about the dog.
 Don’t be insulted by this interview!
 The purpose is to ensure yours will be a forever home based on the interviewer’s past experience placing similar dogs.